Care International UK – Transforming Digital Fundraising

 This case study was also selected by Drupal.com to be featured on its website.

-Founded in 1945 to send Care packages' to people recovering from war, they have been fighting poverty and injustice in the world’s most vulnerable places ever since.
-Care International works in over 70 countries affected by conflict, crises or disasters, saving lives and developing long-term solutions to the problem of poverty.
-They focus on and empower women and girls, because women are the pillars of the community and they in turn help lift their family and community with them.
+Founded in 1945 to send care packages to people recovering from war, Care International has been fighting poverty and injustice in the world’s most vulnerable places ever since.
+It works in over 70 countries affected by conflict, crises or disasters, saving lives and developing long-term solutions to the problem of poverty.